 Our government has moved at an 'electric' pace setting targets, policies, creating proof of concept projects, getting the media to report on EVs on a daily basis.

 This has resulted in a new generation of Industry that is being created, by smart people in startups, who are making the traditional companies to sit up and take notice and more importantly make changes.

-Let us credit this massive movement towards electric vehicles due to the aggressive moves by Mr Gadkari and his team.
+Let us credit this massive movement towards electric vehicles due to the aggressive moves by Mr Gadkari and our government.